-Students are expected to complete 240 to 320 hours with a specific community partner (hours will depend on the site and client needs).
+Students are expected to complete 300 hours with a specific community partner (hours will depend on the site and client needs).
 This placement provides an opportunity for students to gain practical experience in a real-world work environment.
 Possible settings include hospitals, clinics, sport and exercise organizations, and community centres.
 This is a credit/no credit course.